DriftLoki/Binary-Anoid-Meowser/README.md

 # Binary-Anoid-Meowser

-Addition of an Arduino Nano to the Anoid Meowser to enable binary firing capabilities.
+Addition of an Arduino Nano to the Anoid Meowser to enable binary firing.

-This project adapts the solenoid-driven Anoid Meowser by introducing a microcontroller to manage the firing cycle.
-Using a custom state-machine and switch debouncing, this modification allows the blaster to fire exactly one dart when the trigger is pulled, and one dart when the trigger is released.
+This project adapts the solenoid-driven Anoid Meowser by introducing an Arduino Uno to manage the firing cycle.
+Using a custom state-machine and switch debouncing, and basic solenoid logic.

-*Code heavily borrowed and adapted from Will(BEEF)'s Manatee remix of the Gnk-200, modified by drift_Loki/Eugene.*
+*Code borrowed and adapted from Will(BEEF)'s Manatee remix of the Gnk-200, modified by drift_Loki/Eugene.*

 ---